 2 breakfasts, 1 lunch, 2 dinners

 Eating is a big part of traveling.
 Travelling with G Adventures you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
 Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other’s company.
 There is no obligation to do this though.
 Your CEO will be able to suggest favourite restaurants during your trip.
 The above information applies to G Adventures group trips.
 For Independent trips please check the itinerary for details of meals included.
 For all trips please refer to the meals included and budget information for included meals and meal budgets.

-Local bus, boat, ferry, van, taxi, plane, walking.
+Local bus, boat, ferry, private vehicle, taxi, walking.